ijesusjr/ijesusjr/README.md

 # Hi, I'm Ildebrando — Ilde for short  👋

-Chemical Engineer with 15+ years of experience navigating the complexities of industrial plants, oil & gas operations, and risk consulting across Europe and Latin America.
+Chemical Engineer with 15+ years of experience navigating the complexities of industrial plants, oil & gas operations, and process safety & risk consulting across Europe and Latin America.

 I recently completed a Data Science & AI bootcamp at Le Wagon to formalize a hybrid skill set.
 My objective is to bridge the gap between traditional Chemical Engineering and Process Safety and modern data analytics.
 I don’t just see rows of data; I see pressure gradients, thermal reactions, and potential hazards that require precise, data-driven oversight.